OUR SCHOOL’S APPROACH TO THE CURRICULUM AND ITS DESIGN

 There are three prime areas:

 • Communication & language.

 • Expressive arts & design

 The outdoor environment is also a very special part of the Foundation Stage curriculum.
 As such it is carefully planned for and available each day.
 The reception class has its own specially modified outdoor area.
-The teaching to achieve these early learning goals will be through first hand experience and structured play.
-The areas of experience will be linked to the National Curriculum.
-The teacher and teaching assistant will keep records on children’s experiences and attainments with assessments of developmental and learning needs throughout the school year.
+The teaching to achieve these early learning goals is achieved through first hand experience and structured play.
+The areas of experience is linked to the National Curriculum.
+The teacher and teaching assistant keep records on children’s experiences and attainments with assessments of developmental and learning needs throughout the school year.
 We encourage children towards reading, communication and mathematical skills from the very beginning.
-Much of this earlier learning is achieved through carefully structured play.
+Much of this early learning is achieved through carefully structured play.

 PHONICS AND READING SCHEMES INFORMATION